fabien-colonnier/MyWebsite/pages/emma.md

 <br/>

 <p style="text-align: justify; text-justify: inter-word;">
-His concept was inspired by the Peel P50, the smallest car in the world according to Top Gear (<a href="https://youtu.be/dJfSS0ZXYdo" target="_blank"> youtube link</a>).
+His concept was inspired by the Peel P50, the smallest car in the world according to Top Gear (<a href="https://youtu.be/dJfSS0ZXYdo" target="_blank">youtube link</a>).
 It was designed to be an electric urban car.
-It won the contest as it was innovative idea and was a great challenge from an engineering point of view.
+It won the contest as it was an innovative idea and a great challenge from an engineering point of view.
-As a reminder, the Renault Twizy was not out and its conception had not even started as well.
+As a reminder, the Renault Twizy was not out and its conception had not even started yet.

-The objective was then for us to build this vehicle with the aim to be as close as possible as what the real vehicle could be.
-Sure some limitations due to the limited ressources at our disposal were obvious.
-But we intended to build a functional vehicle, the closest as possible to a commercialized one.
+The objective was for us to build this vehicle with the aim of being as close as possible to a commercial vehicle.
+Obviously there were some constraints due to the limited resources at our disposal, but our intention was still to build a functional vehicle.
 </p>

 <h1> Engineering conception </h1>

 <p style="text-align: justify; text-justify: inter-word;">
-For this project, we tried to make it as close to a product as we could, so we did a survey of all the potential competitors.
-In 2009, the market for such urban zero-emission vehicle was small, therefore all the other examples were very odd and mostly invisible in the automotive landscape at the time.
-I won't go into details because most of the examples are not sold anymore or never been made available to the public.
-Now, mainly the Aixam e-city is on the market from that time (<a href="https://www.aixam.com/en/e-aixam-range" target="_blank">link</a>).
-Another interesting vehicle, which is competing on the same space, the MDI AIRpod is using the compressed air to power the vehicle.
+Since we were trying to make a commercial quality vehicle, we did a survey of all the potential competitors.
+In 2009, the market for such urban zero-emission vehicles was small, therefore all the other examples were very odd and mostly invisible in the automotive landscape at the time.
+I won't go into detail because most of the examples are not sold anymore or were never made available to the public.
+Currently, the Aixam e-city is the most easily available vehicle from that time (<a href="https://www.aixam.com/en/e-aixam-range" target="_blank">link</a>).
+Another interesting vehicle which is competing in the same space is the MDI AIRpod, which uses the compressed air to power the vehicle.
 According to the company website, it may still appear one day (<a href="https://www.mdi.lu/airpod2-en" target="_blank">link</a>).

 <p style="text-align: justify; text-justify: inter-word;">
-We also drew a list of functional specifications to have a design workflow close to a real carmaker.
-In order to have a product suitable for an hypothetical sale, we also followed the French norm for the license-free car.
+We also drew a list of functional specifications to have a design workflow similar to a real car manufacturer.
+In order to have a product suitable for a hypothetical sale, we also followed the French standard for a license-free car.
 </p>

 <h3> Vehicle architecture </h3>

 <p style="text-align: justify; text-justify: inter-word;">
 <b>Battery:</b>
-For the battery, we chose the NiMH technology from an early stage because it offered a better cost effectiveness compared to the Lithium technology.
-The location of the battery should be the lowest as possible and ideally close to the front to keep the center of gravity low and closer to the 2-wheel axle in order to avoid rollover.
+For the battery, we chose NiMH technology from an early stage because it offered a better cost effectiveness compared to Lithium technology.
+The batteries would ideally be positioned as low as possible to keep the center of gravity low, and close to the front where the 2-wheel axle is located in order to avoid rollover.
 In a first approximation, the choice was to put them on the floor (option A).
-But a backup solution was to put them on the side of the driver's legs, if the vehicle would reveal to be too unstable (option B).
+A backup solution if the vehicle was to be too unstable was to put them on the sides of the driver's legs (option B).
 This choice was not the preferred one as it would make it more difficult to enter the vehicle.

 <table style="width:100%; text-align: center;">
 	<tr>